The Chase (1994 film): Critical reception

-According to review aggregator Rotten Tomatoes, The Chase has a 40% approval rating based on 20 reviews.
+According to review aggregator Rotten Tomatoes, The Chase has a 43% approval rating based on 21 reviews.
 Although the film was generally criticized for its forced script and subpar characters, several critics praised the film's use of satire to criticize the television news industry.
 The film also criticizes millionaire businessmen like the character of Dalton Voss, who uses the kidnapping of his daughter as a political advantage while he runs for the government of California.
-Chicago Sun-Times critic Roger Ebert, who gave the film two-and-a-half out of three stars, felt that The Chase was "slick, charming, and with moments of real wit".
+Chicago Sun-Times critic Roger Ebert, who gave the film two-and-a-half out of four stars, felt that The Chase was "slick, charming, and with moments of real wit".
 He also praised Swanson's "unaffected charm and Sheen's ability to play an almost impossible role in a fairly straight style".
 Film critic James Berardinelli agreed, stating that Sheen develops "a surprisingly effective chemistry" with Swanson, and noted that Rifkin's use of satire is "far more perceptive than one might expect from a piece of cartoon fluff like this".

 Writing for the Chicago Tribune, editor John Petrakis noted the film's numerous gags and political and socio-economic commentary, stating that they parody films such as Smokey and the Bandit and Convoy, but said that its simplistic premise does not allow for an effective love story.
 Stephen Holden of The New York Times, while criticizing the film's superficial characters, remarked that The Chase "still detonates laughs".
 Although Swanson's performance was highlighted, Variety writer Brian Lowry felt that the "whining Valley girl aspects of her role" does not contribute to her characterization.
 He also described Sheen's performance as the same "Jack Nicholson-wannabe pose he's employed with varying degrees of success" in films such as Major League and Navy SEALs.
 Marc Savlov of The Austin Chronicle agreed, but noted that Sheen's "familial transparency serves him well" in the film.
 He concluded that, while The Chase is "nobody's idea of excellence in cinema", "Rifkin's skewed world view suits this rollicking, stupid slab of celluloid just fine.
 It's big, it's dumb, it's fun."
 In December 1994, The Palm Beach Post included the film in its list of the worst films of the year.

 Legacy

 Retrospectively, The Chase was considered ahead of its time because it was released before O. J. Simpson's infamous White Bronco chase in June 1994.
 The film was highlighted for "taking a look at the growing infatuation that the media had with tabloid journalism, and specifically the need for TV news crews to capture and speculate upon every minor freeway chase that happened in California."
-The film was released at a time when road movies were considered appealing, hence the film's tagline reads: "Getting there is twice the fun."
+The film was released at a time when road movies were popular, hence the film's tagline reads: "Getting there is twice the fun."
 In 2015, Rollins stated that The Chase had attracted a cult following and that he had always received mail about it when the film airs on TV.